Dakshayanee/Netflix-GPT/README.md

   -->add updateProfile function from firebase into the login form

   -->put all the string urls in one constant file "# Netflix-GPT"

+  ---> to fetch movie data use TMDB
+       -first login
+       -register your app init
+       -settings -> api  ->now playing movie list ->copy get api and paste it in constants and fetch this api in browse using async await
+         -then call the api using useEffect because it will be called only once

+  ---->to add movie list to redux store
+      -create movie slice

+------>create a custom hook to reduce code in the browse and add into the useNowPlayingMovies

+------>for backdround video goto tmdb ->doc->api ref-> movie -> videos -> put id of 1st video

+--->add custom hook for videobackground as useMovieTrailer